Become an APA Site Visitor

 Submit a Nomination

 The Commission on Accreditation invites nominations of individuals to serve as APA accreditation site visitors who meet the required criteria.
-In submitting a nomination, the nominator should provide a brief statement about why he or she thinks the nominee has the appropriate background and personal qualities to be included in the site visitor pool.
+In submitting a nomination, the nominator should provide a brief statement about why they think the nominee has the appropriate background and personal qualities to be included in the site visitor pool.
 Self-nominations are welcome.

-Please mail or email statement along with a current CV to:
+Please email statement along with a current CV to:

 Attend Training

-Prior to participating in the site visit process, prospective site visitors must first receive training, for which CE credits are given.
-Training typically consists of a one-day workshop including both didactic and experiential exposure to the Standards of Accreditation (PDF, 799KB) and the role and functions of the site visitor.
+Prior to participating in the site visit process, prospective site visitors must first receive training.
+Training is typically one-day in length and includes both didactic and experiential exposure to the Standards of Accreditation and the role and functions of the site visitor.
 Check the Upcoming Accreditation Workshops

 Site visitor criteria

-• Are involved as faculty or training staff in an APA accredited training program or have an association with an APA training program within the past five years.
+• Has involvement as faculty in an academic department or school within an accredited institution or has involvement as training staff in an APA-accredited training program, or has had an association with an APA-accredited training program within the past five years.

-• Are knowledgeable about educational, professional and scientific issues in psychology.
+• Is knowledgeable about educational, professional, and scientific issues in psychology relevant to the APA Standards of Accreditation.

 Site visitor criteria

-• Are knowledgeable about educational, professional, and scientific issues in psychology.
+• Is knowledgeable about educational, professional, and scientific issues in psychology relevant to the APA Standards of Accreditation.

 What is a site visit?